zouloux/prehook-proof-of-concept/README.md

 ## Important !

+### Goal
-This is an early Proof of concept for a Hook implementation, a bit different than the React approach.
+This is an early Proof of concept for a Hook implementation, *a bit different than the React approach*.
 This is for Preact and the goal is to maintain minimal output size with maximal code flexibility and execution performaces.
-For now the POC si 2KB not GZip added to the Preact core.
+For now the POC si *2KB not GZip* added to the Preact core.
+This example is *14KB not GZip* with Preact + Prehook + working example.

+### Differences
 1. Components are still pure functions.
 2. Components are not re-executed entierly at each render, they return a render function.
 3. Hooks are initialized only at component build time for better performances.